The Trouble with Sweet Part 6: Fructose: America’s Most Dangerous FoodDecember 18, 2007

 This is a major new hypothesis.
-It suggests we may be able to help control hypertension and adult diabetes by way of managing uric acid.
+It suggests we may be able to help control hypertension and adult diabetes by way of managing our fructose intake and our uric acid.
 That would be unique, and is certainly untested.
 We have certainly clued into not eating sugar for quite a while.
 But the ring of evidence is closing in.
 And it goes through fructose to uric acid to nitric oxide into endothelial dysfunction, into hypertension, into vascular damage, into a heart attack.

 WWW: What Will Work for Me: This is the last of the series on sugar and my addiction to sweet.
 And this idea strikes me as being huge.
 I’m now thinking about how much sugar I eat each and every day.
 I like the taste of a sweet pear, or a luscious apple (6% fructose).
 Apparently, the threshold of metabolism isn’t reached with eating whole foods.
 It’s the rush of sugar from full sugared sodas and candies that’s the enemy (50% fructose).
 Or ice cream, Danish, cookies, chocolate… it goes on and on.
 But this suggests to me that if I want to lose weight and keep myself lean, I’m swimming upstream each and every time I give in to my sweet tooth.
 So, I’ve created a mental image.
 I have a cup of gasoline over a nice campfire.
 And I think of throwing it on the flames each time I eat a sugar load.
 My eyebrows got singed a couple of times today.

 The column written by Dr. John E. Whitcomb, MD, Brookfield Longevity, Brookfield, WI (262-784-5300)